-For example, each plan’s “Screenings, vaccines and tests” Star Rating calculates ratings in specific areas such as Breast Cancer Screenings, Colorectal Cancer Screenings and flu shots.
+For example, each plan’s rating for screenings, vaccines, and tests is based on ratings in specific areas such as breast cancer screenings, colorectal cancer screenings, and flu shots.

 Think of it like your school grade point average; you take tests and complete assignments (individual measurements) in different classes (areas).
 The grades you receive in those classes all feed into your GPA (overall Star Rating).

 That means you may be able to find Star Ratings that are surprisingly useful for your specific need.